-H18: If the number of political parties is low, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H18-0: If the number of political parties is low, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

+H18-A: If citizens have to deal with a lower number of political parties their capacity to control bureaucratic actors is higher, which makes is more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of bureaucratic corruption is lower.

-H19: If the number of political parties is low, the behavior of politicians is positively influenced, and the level of corruption will be lower.
+H19-0: If the number of political parties is low, the behavior of politicians is positively influenced, and the level of political corruption will be lower.

+H19-A: If citizens have to deal with a lower number of political parties their capacity to control political actors is higher, which makes is more difficult for politicians to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of political corruption is lower.

 The Openness to Trade Hypothesis

-Corruption literature frequently discusses the relation between a countries openness to trade (measured in the share of import in GDP) and the effect this possible has on the level corruption in a state.
+Corruption literature frequently discusses the relation between the openness to trade (measured in the share of import in GDP) of countries and the effect this possible has on the level corruption in a state.
 Scholars agree that the presence of lower tariff or non-tariff import restrictions, for example the necessary licenses to import, create opportunities for bureaucratic actors to bribe.
 Literature also stresses the importance of the location of states in regard to the large exporting nations.
 An isolated position also means less openness to trade (Fisman & Gatti, 2002; Fréchette, 2006; Herzfeld & Weiss; Tanzi & Davoodi, 1997; Treisman, 2000).

 This is all related to the possibilities of competition that are created from a state’s position.
 If the political and bureaucratic actors in a state have to deal with a small amount of competition, they will be more likely to act corruptively.
 Less competition from outside the state, meaning low openness to trade, has significant consequences on the level of corruption.
 It means that politicians and bureaucrats can charge more money from the businesses (owned by citizens), because they have more control over the national situation (Ades & Di Tella, 1999, p.
 991).